Shilling (British coin): History

 The first coins of the pound sterling with the value of 12d were minted in 1503 or 1504 and were known as testoons.
 The testoon was one of the first English coins to bear a real (rather than a representative) portrait of the monarch on its obverse, and it is for this reason that it obtained its name from an Italian coin known as the testone, or headpiece, which had been introduced in Milan in 1474.

 Between 1544 and 1551 the coinage was debased repeatedly by the governments of Henry VIII and Edward VI in an attempt to generate more money to fund foreign wars.
 This debasement meant that coins produced in 1551 had one-fifth of the silver content of those minted in 1544, and consequently the value of new testoons fell from 12d to 6d.
 The reason the testoon decreased in value is that unlike today, the value of coins was determined by the market price of the metal contained within them.
 This debasement was recognised as a mistake, and during Elizabeth's reign newly minted coins, including the testoon (now known as the shilling), had a much higher silver content and regained their pre-debasement value.
+Debased testoons were overstruck with portcullis and greyhound symbols to indicate lower values of fourpence-halfpenny and twopence-farthing, before being withdrawn entirely.